 Born in 1977, Anthony Hawley is an interdisciplinary artist and writer.
 Recipient of fellowships and awards from the MacDowell Colony, the Hermitage Artist Retreat, and Arte Studio Ginistrelle among others, he has exhibited throughout the United States and abroad.
-His environments, works, and performances have been presented at Spazju Kreattiv in Valletta, Malta; Vox Populi in Philadelphia; Dolphin Gallery in Kansas City; the Museum of Nebraska Art and elsewhere.
-In April 2016 his multidisciplinary performance work, “Fault Diagnosis” was presented by CounterCurrent, The Menil Colleciton, and Aurora Picture Show in Houston, TX.
+His solo exhibitions and performances have been presented at Spazju Kreattiv in Valletta, Malta; Vox Populi in Philadelphia; Dolphin Gallery in Kansas City; the Museum of Nebraska Art, the Salina Art Center and elsewhere.
+In April 2016, CounterCurrent, The Menil Collection, and Aurora Picture Show presented his work “Fault Diagnosis” in Houston, TX.
 A five-day multimedia event, “Fault Diagnosis” appeared across the city of Houston engaging audiences with new technologies, live performance, video, and a 1985 Nissan Pulsar NX.
 In general, his hybrid practice is driven by a fascination with narrative, story, and the fictions we construct.

 Hawley received his BA and MFA in Writing from Columbia University as well as an MFA in Art Practice from The School of Visual Arts.
 He currently teaches in the Hunter College MFA Studio Art Program and at The School of Visual Arts.

 NPR MUSIC Premiere's "Remnant", Anthony Hawley's video for Valgeir Sigurðsson's new track performed by violist Jonah Sirota